bdxio/bdxio.site/README.md

 Once done, simply run `npm install && npm-exec bower install` only once, this will provision needed dependencies to make it work.

-Once done, you can start a webserver which will handle every assets by running `grunt serve`
+Once done, you can start a webserver which will handle every assets by running `npm-exec grunt serve`

 ### Deploying website